Eric Guggenheim

 Eric Guggenheim (born October 22, 1973) is an American screenwriter.
 He graduated from NYU's Tisch School of the Arts in 1995.
 Two years later he sold a script, Trim, to Fox 2000 at age 23.
 Following that, he wrote an unproduced drama for Warner Bros. and a one-hour drama pilot for USA Network.
 In 2004, Guggenheim wrote the feature film Miracle.
-Guggenheim is currently a writer, executive producer and co-showrunner of the CBS series Hawaii Five-0 and Magnum P.I., he was announced as the showrunner after co-creator Peter Lenkov was fired by CBS.
+Guggenheim is currently a writer, executive producer and co-showrunner of the CBS series Hawaii Five-0 and Magnum P.I., he was announced as the sole showrunner of Magnum P.I. after co-creator Peter Lenkov was fired by CBS.
 Before that he spent four seasons as a writer on the NBC series Parenthood.
 His brothers are screenwriters Marc Guggenheim and David Guggenheim.
 His family is Jewish.